Bumble Bee Vs Honey Bee Vs Wasp

 Food Habitant

 All of these 3 insects eat pollen and nectar.
 But wasp do not solely depends on nectar and pollen.
-They prey on insects like ants and butterflies too.
+They prey on insects like ants and butterflies.

 Honey bee’s primary food source is flowers.
 They collect pollen and nectar from flowers to feed their broods and to produce surplus honey.

 Whereas bumble bees only collect pollen and nectar to feed their younger members.
 They do not store honey.
-Wasp are also similar.
+Wasps are also similar.

-Wasp can prey on insects whereas bees like bumble bees and honey bees do not seem to prey on insects.
-They can eat different things like fallen fruits. tree sap, etc when there are no flowers.
+Wasps can prey on insects, whereas bees, like bumble bees and honey bees, do not seem to prey on insects.
+They can eat different things, like fallen fruits, tree sap, etc, when there are no flowers.

 Reproduction

-As honey bees, bumble bees, and a few species of wasps are social insects, they have only one reproducible member and that is their queen.
+As honey bees, bumble bees, and a few species of wasps are social insects, they have only one reproductive member, and that is their queen.
 Female workers may also lay eggs, but those are not fertilized eggs.

 Only the queen can lay fertilized eggs on which the growth of the colony depends.
 No other female of the colony is reproducible.